 The first step is to cut the Rhizomes.
 The best way to go about this process is to take the plant out of the water and place it on a stable surface.
-Get a sharp tool, whether it be a blade or a pair of scissors, and cut the small rhizomes out from the plant’s roots.
+Get a sharp tool, whether a blade or a pair of scissors and cut the small rhizomes out from the plant’s roots.

 When going about this, be wary of the roots because your goal is only to cut the tiny leaves by the roots.
 Any damage to the roots could severely impact the original Anubias Barteri.

 You should be able to get around three to even as many as six or seven cuts from this.
-If you do not want to do this, you can just put them in the tank right away because that is fine if you already know where you want to place them.
+If you do not want to do this, you can just put them in the tank immediately because that is fine if you already know where to place them.

-If you are unsure of where to place them, these rhizomes can then be placed into cups or vases of water so that the plant has time to grow a little bit before being planted into the actual tank.
+If you are unsure where to place them, these rhizomes can then be placed into cups or vases of water so that the plant has time to grow a little before being planted into the tank.